DIDONEproject/musif/docs/source/Custom_features.md

 # Custom features

-While using `musiF`, you will be able to add your custom features.
+While using `musif`, you will be able to add your custom features.

 There are 2 different type of features:
 * basic features